rhamenator/ai-scraping-defense/docs/observability.md

 4. Use the `scripts/operations_toolkit.py` automation to schedule health drills that verify logs, metrics, and traces continue to flow during failover tests.

+## Operational Data Analytics

+To enable operational data analytics:

+1. Import the Grafana dashboards in `monitoring/grafana` to visualize the new data pipeline metrics.
+2. Set up alerts for data pipeline failures and performance degradation based on the new metrics.